PavanRangani/docs/docs/prd/cash-flow/cash-flow.md

 ### Add/Edit budget/actual data of a Year
 #### System Rule
-- User can't change/enter Budget for completed year.
+- User can't change/enter the Budget for a completed year.
-- User can't change/enter Actual amount for the current year.
+- User can't change/enter the Actual amount for the current year.

 #### UX Rule
-- If any year has `Budget` & `Actual` amount, system shows the `Difference` amount.
+- Logic of the `Differences` column, if any past year has a value of `Budget`, the system shows the `Difference` column.
 (This difference amount is not shown on the view page)
     - It is a calculated field. `Differences` = `Actual` - `Budget`
         - Negative amount is shown in the `()`.
-- Shows `Budget` column disabled for completed year.
-When its disabled, system shows proper message.
+- Shows `Budget` column disabled for a completed year.
+When it's disabled, system shows a proper message.
-- Shows `Actual` column disabled for current year.
-When its disabled, system shows proper message.
+- Shows `Actual` column disabled for the current year.
+When it's disabled, system shows a proper message.

 #### UI Rule
 - [Mockup with difference column](https://drive.google.com/file/d/1lrvvEgsBIU4dTIxo6b1m9at6W1P477y7/view?usp=sharing)